srimutyala/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####2.
 Model

 My model consists of series of convolution layers with RELU activation.
-The filter sizes and epths are as below:
+The filter sizes and depths are as below:

 1. 1 7x7 layer with a depth of 36
 2. 2 5x5 layers with depths of 48 and 64.